 You may have heard news reports about a possible connection between

-The association between COVID-19 and MIS-C is not well understood, and we don't know who is most at risk for this illness.
+The link between COVID-19 and MIS-C is not well understood, and we are trying to learn if some children are more at risk.
 However, the American Academy of Pediatrics (AAP) wants to reassure parents that very few children get severely

 What we know

 Children with MIS-C have a fever and inflammation in their body that gets confirmed from lab tests.
 While different, MIS-C has some of the same symptoms as other rare childhood conditions such as

 Kawasaki disease and toxic shock syndrome.
 Children with MIS-C may also have thrombosis (blood clots), poor heart function, or kidney injury.

 Symptoms of MIS-C

 Children with MIS-C are very ill with a fever for 24 hours or more, have inflammation in their bodies and problems with many organs, such as the intestines, heart, brain, lungs, skin, and kidneys.